 But the Pentium takes one clock cycle and executes shift the superscale execution (executing more than one instruction at a time) branch prediction, and cache organization.

 Super – Scalar Execution – The Intel Pentium Processor CPU has a superscalar organization that enables two instructions to execute in parallel.
-The ALU functions have been replicated in independent pipelines, called U and V (the pipeline names U and V neither of them were the initials of a functional unit in design partitioning).
+The ALU functions have been replicated in independent pipelines, called U and V (the pipeline names U and V neither of them was the initials of a functional unit in design partitioning).

 In the prefetch (PF) and D1 stages described above, the CPU can fetch the decode two instructions in parallel and issue them to the U and V pipelines.
 The U and V have separate ALUs.